ampl/mo-book.ampl.com/index.md

-# Data-Driven Mathematical Optimization with AMPL in Python
+# MO-BOOK: Hands-On Optimization with AMPL in Python

-Welcome to this repository of companion notebooks for *Data-Driven Mathematical Optimization with AMPL in Python*, a project currently under development with completion expected by mid-2023.
+Welcome to this repository of notebooks *Hands-On Optimization with AMPL in Python*, also know as *Data-Driven Mathematical Optimization with AMPL in Python*, or *MO-Book With AMPL*, a project currently under development with completion expected by the end of 2023.
+This is the AMPL version of *Hands-On Optimization in Python*.
 These notebooks introduce the concepts and tools of mathematical optimization with examples from a range of disciplines.
 The goals of these notebooks are to:

 * provide a foundation for hands-on learning of mathematical optimization,
 * demonstrate the tools and concepts of optimization with practical examples,